 With the support of the Herberger Institute for Design and the Arts’ dean at the time, Kwang-Wu Kim, and ASU Provost Elizabeth Phillips, the Arizona Board of Regents approved the creation of the School of Arts, Media and Engineering in 2009 to allow for the expansion of the school’s mission to undergraduate education.
 Since fall 2010, the school has led the Herberger Institute’s Digital Culture initiative.
 The curriculum encompasses course offerings in digital media from 15 units and multiple undergraduate degree offerings in Digital Culture.

-In January 2014, the school welcomed a new director, Sha Xin Wei, who had trained in mathematics at Harvard and Stanford Universities and worked more than 12 years in the fields of scientific computation, mathematical modeling and the visualization of scientific data and geometric structures.
-Under Sha’s guidance the school developed an interest in incorporating more humanities and philosophy into its practices and classrooms.
-During this time, the School of Arts, Media and Engineering extended its program to include graduate level research.
-In 2014, the school opened a new masters in Digital Culture degree path – a counterpart to the Digital Culture undergraduate degree.
-Arts, Media and Engineering also saw an exponential growth and development in school-related initiatives and faculty-led research labs that provided a solid and engaging learning environment for the student body.
+In January 2014, the school welcomed a new director, Sha Xin Wei, who had trained in mathematics at Harvard and Stanford Universities and worked more than 12 years in the fields of scientific computation, mathematical modeling, and the visualization of scientific data and geometric structures.
+Under Sha’s guidance, the school developed an interest in incorporating more humanities and philosophy into its practices and classrooms.
+During this time, the School of Arts, Media, and Engineering extended its program to include graduate-level research.
+In 2014, the school opened a new master's in Digital Culture degree path – a counterpart to the Digital Culture undergraduate degree.
+Arts, Media, and Engineering also saw exponential growth and development in school-related initiatives and faculty-led research labs that provided a solid and engaging learning environment for the student body.

 After Sha Xin Wei took a research leave of absence in July 2019, Pavan Turaga, professor in both the School of Arts, Media, and Engineering and the School of Electrical, Computer and Energy Engineering, stepped in as interim director.
 Turaga's background is primarily but not exclusively in machine learning and computer vision.